 Public participation is an essential part of the development and implementation of a transportation project and is an ongoing aspect of the project planning process that encourages and solicits public input and provides the opportunity for the public to become fully informed about project development.
-This handbook provides guidance on the process and requirements of complying with federal and state public participation regulations.
+Environmental practitioners use these tools (guidance, procedures and examples) to prepare for and execute public involvement-related tasks in compliance with federal and state regulations.

 |Letter Template for Notice Affording an Opportunity for a Public Hearing||01/15||Provides an example of a notice affording the opportunity for a public hearing

-|Public Hearing Notice||04/14||An example of a notice for a public hearing
+|Letter Template for Notice of Public Hearing||01/15||Provides an example of a notice for a public hearing

-|Public Hearing Notice||04/14||An example of a notice for a public meeting
+|Letter Template for Notice of Public Meeting||01/15||Provides an example of a notice for a public meeting

-|Executive Order 13166 "Improving Access to Services for Persons with Limited English Proficiency"||The executive order that requires that persons with limited English proficiency be provided improved access to federally conducted programs and activities.|
+|Executive Order 13166 "Improving Access to Services for Persons with Limited English Proficiency"||Requires that persons with limited English proficiency be provided improved access to federally conducted programs and activities.|

-||Requires state departments of transportation to conduct a hearing when submitting plans for a federal-aid highway project involving the bypassing of or, going through any city, town, or village.
-These requirements also apply to proposed interstate highway projects.|
+||U.S. Code requirements for state departments of transportation to conduct a hearing when submitting plans for a federal-aid highway project involving the bypassing of or, going through any city, town, or village and when submitting plans for proposed interstate highway projects|

-|Code of Federal Regulations (CFR) parts 1500 – 1508||Parts 1500 through 1508 of this title provide regulations application all federal agencies for implementing the procedural provision of the NEPA
+|Code of Federal Regulations (CFR), Title 40 parts 1500 through 1508||Provides the Council on Environmental Quality (CEQ) regulations, applicable to all federal agencies for implementing the procedural provision of the NEPA

-|Council on Environmental Quality (CEQ) Regulations 40 CFR §1506.6||Provides the requirements for federal agencies to conduct public involvement|
+|40 CFR 1506.6||Codifies the CEQ requirements for federal agencies to conduct public involvement|